wazuh/wazuh-documentation/source/github/index.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Discover how Wazuh can help you to monitor your GitHub organizations.
+  :description: Discover how Wazuh helps you to monitor your GitHub organizations.
 Check out this section of our documentation to learn more about it.

 .. _github: